Factbox: Syria's energy sector

 * Syria's oil production declined from 581,000 bpd in 2001 to 375,000 in 2009, according to BP data, but recovered to 385,000 bpd in 2010 after new fields started up.

-* It has 2.5 billion barrels of proven oil reserves, just 0.2 percent of the world total and comparable to the United Kingdom's 2.8 billion barrels.
+* It has 2.5 billion barrels of proven oil reserves, just 0.2 percent of the world total and comparable with the United Kingdom's 2.8 billion barrels.

 * Syria's two key production streams are the sour and heavy Souedie crude, which yields lower quality oil products, and the sweet and lighter Syrian Light grade.